saltstack/salt/doc/ref/syndic.rst

     - **syndic_log_file**: path to the logfile (absolute or not)
     - **syndic_pidfile**: path to the pidfile (absolute or not)

+Each Syndic must provide its own ``file_roots`` directory.
+Files will not be automatically transferred from the master-master.

 Running the Syndic
 ==================